Sonic Riders: Zero Gravity: Gameplay

 Building on the upgrade system from Sonic Riders, Zero Gravity features a new system called "Gear Change".
 Once players gain a certain number of rings during a race, they can choose to activate one of their Gear Parts.
 Gear Parts are predetermined based on the racer's equipped Extreme Gear, and will grant bonuses when activated, such as increasing a character's top speed or automatically accessing shortcuts that would otherwise require Gravity Control.
 In addition to the boards, skates, and bikes from the previous game, Zero Gravity also introduces three new types of Extreme Gear: air rides, yachts, and wheels.
 New Extreme Gear can be unlocked via the in-game shop, with different Gear providing different advantages and unique abilities.

-Zero Gravity once again features two story campaigns, "Heroes" and "Babylon", which intersect with one another to create a single narrative.
-Three new game modes have also been added: Survival Mode, Survival Relay, and Survival Ball.
-Survival Mode entails each player to pick up missiles, then lock on and launch them at foes with Gravity Control, the winner being the last person standing.
+Sonic Riders: Zero Gravity is divided into two story campaigns, "Heroes" and "Babylon", which intersect with one another to create a single narrative, though only the Heroes campaign is available at the start of the game.
+Zero Gravity also adds a Survival Mode split across three types.
+Survival Battle entails each player to pick up missiles, then lock on and launch them at foes with Gravity Control, the winner being the last person standing.
 In Survival Relay, teams of two compete in a relay race, using their Extreme Gear as the baton.
 Survival Ball is a soccer-like minigame, in which players use Gravity Control to launch a ball through hoops.
 The game includes a total of 16 race tracks, spread across eight areas with two tracks each, which are unlocked via story progression.

 The Wii version supports two different Wii Remote control schemes, which utilize motion controls to steer and perform Gravity Dives; traditional controls are also available via the use of the Nintendo GameCube controller.